Data Feeds

 Data Feeds powered critical infrastructure, but the experience did not reflect its importance or scale.

 At the same time, the product lacked a cohesive system foundation.
 Essential components and patterns did not yet exist, and engineering needed a structured, reusable approach to support rapid ecosystem growth.
-The challenge was to design a scalable interface that reinforced trust while creating a durable product foundation.

 Early homepage explorations using list and grid views